anders94/bitcoin-mempool-tracker/README.md

 Transactions are recorded in the `txs` table.
 Inputs to transactions are recorded in the `txis` table while outputs are recorded in the `txos` table.
 A transaction output can become a transaction input which would represent a respend and in this case will be recorded in both tables.
-The `txis` table has a `spent_in_txid` column which records the transaction id of the spending transaction but does not contain the `amount` column that the `txos` table has.
+The `txis` table has a `spent_in_txid` column which records the transaction id of the spending transaction wheras the `txos` table contains an `amount` column.

-There are three possible ways a transaction is added to the `txs` table, when a new transaction is pushed to the application via ZeroMQ, when a new transaction is noticed after being pulled via an RPC call and when a transaction is added in the process of filling out transaction inputs and outputs.
+The ways a transaction is added to the `txs` table include:
+* A new transaction is pushed to the mempool via publication through ZeroMQ
+* A new transaction is found in the mempool via dumping the mempool through the RPC
+* An existing transaction is referenced by a mempool transaction input or output

 Pushed transactions populate the `mempool_entry` and `mempool_exit` columns whereas pulled transactions populate the `mempool_seen_at` and `mempool_unseen_at` columns.
+Associated transactions that weren't in the mempool have no `mempool_*` information.
 The `mempool_entry` and `mempool_exit` columns will always be more accurate than `mempool_seen_at` and `mempool_unseen_at`.
-All other transactions that are added in the process of filling out mempool transaction inputs and outputs lack all `mempool_*` entries.

-When the application starts, most of the transactions will come from pulling the contents of the mempool via RPC call.
+When the application starts, most of the transactions will come from pulling the contents of the mempool via the RPC.
 Mempool entry time is not known for these transactions so the `mempool_entry` column will be empty.
 As the system runs, transaction entry and exit should be pushed to the system first so these transactions will have the more accurate `mempool_entry` and `mempool_exit` columns populated.